 Getting the grant of probate

 The simplest and cheapest option available is to simply get the grant of probate or grant of letters of administration.
-At Farewill, we quote fixed-fees of £595 for our Essential Probate service, or £1,045 if the estate is more complex.
+At Farewill, we quote fixed-fees of £595 for our Essential Probate service, or from £1,045 if the estate is more complex.

 For this, we set up a phone call to gather information about the estate and ask for any documents we may need.
 Our legal team will then check it over and, if everything is in order, they’ll prepare your probate application (and tax forms if needed).
 This will be sent out to you for approval, then, after receiving your signed documents, our legal team will submit your application to the government.
 Once your application is approved, we’ll get your grant sent out in the post, then you’re free to sell any property, close accounts and distribute funds to beneficiaries.